ltw35/Microplastics-methods-metaanalysis/README.md

 * Csd.L: Standard deviation of reported concentration, in units of particles per L. For studies where a standard deviation on average concentration could not be found or easily calculated, "nd" is used.
 * num_samples: The number of samples collected.
 This value would indicate the number of values included in average concentration (Cavg.L) and average volume (vol_L).
 For some studies, the number of samples for different methods or locations is difficult to discern, but we have done our best to enter the best guess. "nd" is used for studies where number of samples was not found.
 * total_particles_collected: The number of particles counted overall in the analyzed samples.
 For some studies, the number of particles for different methods or locations is difficult to discern, but we have done our best to enter the best guess. "nd" is used for studies where number of samples was not found.
+* separation: Lists chemical or physical separation technique noted in paper's methods
+* primary_id: type of microscope or method used for first past particle selection or identification
 * secondary_id: The second (or most advanced) method or apparatus used to confirm a particle is plastic and should be included in the sample count, in addition to or in place of a visual inspection.
+* highest_id: most advanced identification method used when choosing to include suspected particle in final counts
+* no_particles_secondary: if noted in manuscript, the number of particles included in the secondary analysis method
 * top_shape: The dominant particle type detected in the sample (options: fiber, fragment, bead [includes pellet-type], film, foam). "nd" indicates mention of most prominant particle type was not found in the paper.
 * excluded_particles: Notes whether a certain particle type was omited from all counts in the study.
+* validation_rate: if noted in manuscript, the percent of particles assessed by secondary identification method that were confirmed to be plastic
 * topsize_bottom_mm: The lower bound of the most common size range of particles, in units of mm.
 * topsize_upper_mm: The upper bound of the most common size range of particles, in units of mm.
 * top_polymer: The most common polymer type identified.